Wash It All Away (manga)

 Wash It All Away (綺麗にしてもらえますか。, Kirei ni Shite Moraemasu ka) is a Japanese manga series written and illustrated by Mitsuru Hattori.
-It was published in Square Enix's seinen manga magazine Young Gangan from July 2017 to June 2023, with its chapters collected in ten tankōbon volumes.
-An anime television series adaptation produced by Okuruto Noboru is set to premiere in January 2026.
+It was published in Square Enix's seinen manga magazine Young Gangan from July 2017 to June 2023, with its chapters collected in 12 tankōbon volumes.
+An anime television series adaptation produced by Okuruto Noboru aired from January to March 2026.

+Plot

+A beautiful young woman named Wakana Kinme runs the laundry service "Kinme Cleaning" in the calm and idyllic seaside town of Atami.
+Both Wakana and her shop are well beloved among the townsfolk, as she takes her work seriously and tackles each cleaning job with passion.
+Two years ago, Wakana had mysteriously lost her memory for some unknown reason.
+With no recollection of her previous life, she dedicates herself to her work, believing that each of her customer's items and the memories associated with them must be handled with the utmost care.